A vine that, over several years, may create a dense, tangled mat

 brown mat, of stems and leaves, 1-2' wide and 1" high.

-sucking flies which feed on the inside of rodent ears, and forces them
+This attracts blood-sucking flies, which normally feed on the inside of rodent ears,

 Spring and summer.

-Capsule with five vertical ribs containing flat, black,
+A capsule with five vertical ribs containing stacks of flat, black,

 triangular seeds in five compartments.